Identifying and validating new targets in order to overcome resistance to oncology treatments

-The OncoSNIPER technology module is a pivotal manifestation of the key scientific competence of our Study activity.
-This module was designed to identify signatures that can stratify populations of patients refractory to cancer treatments.
+The OncoSNIPER technology module embodies the core scientific competence of the “Study” activity.
+It is designed to identify signatures enabling the stratification of patient populations resistant to anti-cancer treatments.
 These signatures are then translated into therapeutic targets.

 OncoSNIPER also benefits from Oncodesign Services’ experimental capabilities, allowing us to generate ad hoc data and validate any results identified in silico at the preclinical stage.
 OPM thus identifies and selects targets based on an in silico scoring process and experimentation.

 OncoSNIPER allows us to develop partnerships to discover new targets and biomarkers and to conclude licensing agreements on pre-identified therapeutic targets with pharmaceutical and biotechnological companies.

 IMODI®: the missing link between cells and patients

 IMODI® is a precision medicine cluster that brought together scientific experts from 18 public and private organisations, with an initial plan for eight years and a private and public investment of €41 million.